Majorization-Minimization-Based Levenberg--Marquardt Method for Constrained Nonlinear Least Squares: Majorization lemma and proposed method

+The parameter $t$ is the inner iteration counter, and the parameter $\eta$ is the inverse step-size that is adaptively chosen by a standard backtracking technique in \cref{line-LMGD:check-eta,line-LMGD:update_x_y,line-LMGD:bad_eta,line-LMGD:reset_eta}.
+As shown in \cref{item-lem: inner unsuccessful upper bound global} later, \cref{line-LMGD:reset_eta} is executed a finite number of times under certain standard assumptions.
+Hence, the inner loop must stop after a finite number of iterations.

+\myparagraph{Input parameters} \cref{alg: proposed LM-GD} has several input parameters.
+The parameters $M_0$ and $\alpha$ are used to estimate the Lipschitz constant of the Jacobian $J$, and the parameters $\eta_0$ and $\alpha_{\mathrm{in}}$ are used to control the step-size in the inner loop.
+The parameters $T$ and $c$ control how accurately the subproblems are solved through the stopping criteria of the inner loop.
+Here, note that we allow for $T = \infty$.
+As we will prove in \cref{sec: global convergence analysis}, the algorithm has an iteration complexity bound for an $\epsilon$-stationary point regardless of the choice of the input parameters.
+However, to obtain an overall complexity bound or local quadratic convergence, there are restrictions on the choice of $T$, as explained in the next paragraph.

+\myparagraph{Stopping criteria for inner loop} There are two types of stopping criteria as in \cref{line-LMGD:inner loop_until}, and the inner loop terminates when at least one of them is satisfied.
+If $T < \infty$, the projected gradient method stops after executing \cref{line-LMGD:update_x_y} at most $T$ times, and then the overall complexity for an $\epsilon$-stationary point is guaranteed to be $O(\epsilon^{-2})$.
+If $T = \infty$, we have to solve subproblems more accurately to find a $(\cstSIL \lambda \|F_k\|)$-stationary point of the subproblem, and then \cref{alg: proposed LM-GD} achieves local quadratic convergence.

-\begin{rem} To make the algorithm more practical, we can introduce another parameter $\beta \in (0, 1)$ and update $M \gets \beta M$ after every successful iteration.
+\begin{remark} To make the algorithm more practical, we can introduce other parameters $0 < \beta < 1$ and $M_{\min} > 0$, and update $M \gets \max\set{\beta M, M_{\min}}$ after every successful iteration.
 As with the gradient descent method, such an operation prevents the estimate $M$ from being too large and eliminates the need to choose $M_0$ carefully.
-Inserting this operation does not change the iteration complexity described in \cref{sec: global convergence analysis}. \end{rem}
+Inserting this operation never deteriorates the complexity bounds described in \cref{sec: global convergence analysis} and the local quadratic convergence in \cref{sec: local convergence analysis}. \end{remark}